-- The campaign also featured banner ads on the Xfinity.com website that promote the same messages as the cable TV ads. - The internet banner ads resulted in over 300 click thrus to the www.onlyrain.org website.
+- The campaign also featured banner ads on Xfinity.com and Cox.com websites that promote the same messages as the cable TV ads. - The internet banner ads resulted in over 300 click thrus to the www.onlyrain.org website.

 Conducted an online poll survey of 500 Northern Virginia residents to determine the effectiveness of the ads, to reveal any changes in behavior, and to aid in directing the future efforts of the campaign.